Patchak v. Zinke: Justice Sotomayor's concurrence

-Chief Justice Roberts's dissent
+Chief Justice Roberts' dissent

 Chief Justice Roberts, joined by Justices Kennedy and Gorsuch, dissented from the plurality's ruling.
 In his view, the Gun Lake Act was indistinguishable from a statue which commanded "In Smith v.
 Jones, Smith wins."
 The Chief Justice argued that the Court's precedents, including Klein, demonstrate "Congress violates [Article III] when it arrogates the judicial power to itself and decides a particular case."
 In his view, the Act ran afoul of that clear rule: It "target[s] a single party for adverse treatment and direct[s] the precise disposition of his pending case."
 Indeed, he found the Act even more objectionable than the one at issue Bank Markazi v.
 Peterson.
 Whereas the statute in Bank Markazi, created a standard for courts to apply in particular cases, the Gun Lake Act "prevents the court from applying any new legal standard", instead mandating dismissal.
 For that reason, "it is idle to suggest that § 2(b) preserves any role for the court beyond that of stenographer."

 The Chief Justice then turned to contest the plurality's analysis.
 First, the Act was not jurisdictional.
 The Court, he explained, has "adopted a bright line rule treating statutory limitations as nonjurisdictional unless Congress clearly states otherwise", and here the Act "does not clearly state that it impose a jurisdictional restriction."
 Second, in his view, the Act does not "change the law."
 To do so, a statute "must imply some measure of generality or preservation of an adjudicative role for the courts."
 Here, however, the Act merely strips the courts of jurisdiction over a particular lawsuit.

 Finally, he responded to each of the concurrences.
 He dismissed the position of Justices Ginsburg and Sotomayor that the Act was a restoration of sovereign immunity.
 To reinstate sovereign immunity, Congress "must express an unambiguous intention to withdraw a remedy."
 Since the Act did not reference sovereignty or immunity, it did not reflect this clear intent.
 And with respect to Justice Breyer, the Chief Justice observed, "Congress cannot 'gild the lily' by relieving the Judiciary of its job—applying the law to the case before it."

 Thus, the Chief Justice would "hold that Congress exercises the judicial power when it manipulates jurisdictional rules to decide the outcome of a particular pending case" and, consequently, would invalidate the Gun Lake Act.